What Is OCR Invoice Processing for Small Businesses?

 • Are there duplicate invoices?

 This step prevents errors before they reach your books or your accountant.
+Automated bookkeeping software uses this validated data to streamline accounting workflows and reduce manual corrections.

 Common Use Cases for OCR Invoice Processing in Small Businesses